When we look at the Rotary Hitter versus the Rotary Swinger, a lot of the difference can be found in the golf backswing.

 A lot of times with the 5 iron, his club head is almost directly above his head at the top of the swing, while a Swinger would go much farther back.

 With the shorter backswing, he doesn't have a great deal of distance to accelerate the golf club.
-He's coming down on a very direct path to impact so he has to extend that right arm.
+He's coming down on a very direct path to impact so he has to extend that trail arm.

 Swinger Example: Vijay Singh